joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/10/us/politics/deportations-migrants-guantanamo.html

 **D.C.
 Mayor Removes Black Lives Matter Mural to Save City Funding**\
-`Destruction of the two-block-long Black Lives Matter mural in Washington began Monday after Mayor Muriel E. Bowser faced threats from Republican lawmakers to withhold millions in federal funds from the city unless the mural was removed and the plaza renamed.`\
+`Crews began removing the Black Lives Matter mural in Washington on Monday after a Republican lawmaker threatened to withhold millions in federal funds from the city unless the mural was removed and the plaza renamed.`\
 https://nytimes.com/video/us/politics/100000010043015/blm-plaza-removal.html

 **‘All Nighter’ Review: No Sleep but Plenty of Gripes**\